-The school had planned to open a Nursery in September 2020, but this has been delayed due to COVID-19.
+The school opened a Nursery in September 2021.
 It is also working with Cambridge University to develop a Primary Education Research Centre, to be a leading hub for professional learning and development.

 Funds held as Custodian Trustee on behalf of Others